^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Inflammation of the lymph nodes can be purulent, and most often provoked by bacteria such as staphylococci and streptococci - therefore, it is impossible to imagine the treatment of this disease without antibiotic therapy.
-Antibiotics for lymphadenitis are prescribed depending on the stage of the inflammatory process and on the sensitivity of the bacterial flora in the infectious focus, while such medications are appropriate, both for nonspecific inflammation, and for specific (tuberculosis, gonorrhea, etc.).
+Inflammation of the lymph nodes can be purulent, and is most often provoked by bacteria such as staphylococci and streptococci - therefore, it is impossible to imagine the treatment of this disease without antibiotic therapy.
+Antibiotics for lymphadenitis are prescribed depending on the stage of the inflammatory process and the sensitivity of the bacterial flora in the infectious focus, while such medications are appropriate for both non-specific inflammation and specific inflammation (tuberculosis, gonorrhea, etc.).

 Treatment of lymphadenitis with antibiotics

-Reception of antibiotics is necessary for the acute form of the inflammatory process in the lymph nodes.
-And the sooner a doctor prescribes such drugs, the more effective the treatment will be.
+Taking antibiotics is necessary in the acute form of the inflammatory process in the lymph nodes.
+And the sooner the doctor prescribes such drugs, the more effective the treatment will be.

-Before prescribing an antibiotic, it is highly advisable to examine the contents of the node by making a bacteriological analysis.
-The essence of the study consists in puncturing and extracting a small amount of material.
-This procedure allows to determine the pathogen of the inflammatory process, for further precise orientation to the type of antibiotic.
-The only drawback of this manipulation is its duration, because not always the doctor has the time during which the disease can worsen.
-Therefore, a drug with the most extensive spectrum of antibacterial action is often prescribed.
+Before prescribing an antibiotic, it is highly advisable to examine the contents of the node by performing a bacteriological analysis.
+The essence of the study is a puncture and extraction of a small amount of material.
+This procedure allows you to determine the causative agent of the inflammatory process, for further precise orientation on the type of antibiotic.
+The only disadvantage of this manipulation is its duration, because the doctor does not always have time during which the disease can worsen.
+Therefore, a drug with the widest possible spectrum of antibacterial action is often prescribed.

-The efficacy of an antibiotic prescribed for lymphadenitis is analyzed 3-4 days after the start of treatment.
-If the improvement does not occur, then the drug is changed to another.
+The effectiveness of the antibiotic prescribed for lymphadenitis is analyzed 3-4 days after the start of treatment.
+If there is no improvement, the drug is replaced with another one.

-Sometimes, with lymphadenitis, the principle of the stepwise approach is used: that is, during the first few days the antibiotic is administered as injections, and after the first improvements, they switch to taking the same drug, but already in tablet form.
+Sometimes, with lymphadenitis, the principle of a stepwise approach is used: that is, during the first few days, the antibiotic is prescribed in the form of injections, and after the first improvements, they switch to taking the same drug, but in tablet form.

-A purulent inflammatory lesion can affect one lymph node, or the entire group of adjacent nodes.
-Most often, lymphadenitis affects these groups:
+A purulent inflammatory lesion can affect one lymph node or the entire group of nearby nodes.
+Most often, lymphadenitis affects the following groups:

 • parotid;